Consumer Economic Pulse

 ACCURACY OF PERSONAL INFORMATION

-Angus Reid Forum makes reasonable efforts to keep Personal Information in its possession or control, which is used on an ongoing basis, accurate, complete, current and relevant, based on the most recent information available to us.
+Angus Reid Group makes reasonable efforts to keep Personal Information in its possession or control, which is used on an ongoing basis, accurate, complete, current and relevant, based on the most recent information available to us.
 We rely on you to help us keep your Personal Information accurate, complete and current by answering our questions honestly.

 Use of Personal Information